-College of Eastern Idaho is committed to providing a competitive total compensation package, including salary and benefits, that will attract, retain, and reward high-performing employees.
+College of Eastern Idaho is committed to providing a competitive total compensation package, including salary and benefits, that will attract, retain, and reward qualified employees.
 The college strives to pay employees according to market and merit, subject to the availability of financial resources and individual employee performance.
 Each full-time staff position is assigned a pay range based on a competitive pay rate for comparable positions and the unique duties and responsibilities of the position.
 The employee's salary within the pay range depends on performance, education, experience, qualifications, relevant competitive markets, and internal alignment within the department and the college.
-Human resources, in collaboration with managers, are responsible for ensuring that compensation decisions are made in a fair, consistent, and equitable manner.
+Human resources, in collaboration with managers, is responsible for ensuring that compensation decisions are made in a fair, consistent, and equitable manner.

 Pay for any given position is subject to the annual budgetary process and, as such, may be subject to increase, reduction, or status quo maintenance for any time period.

 College of Eastern Idaho has 24 pay periods each calendar year on a semi-monthly basis.
 Payroll calendars are published on College of Eastern Idaho's Hub and on the website.
 If a pay day falls on a federal holiday or on a weekend, employees will receive their paycheck on the preceding workday.
-Please refer to the payroll calendar, on the CEI Hub, for specific dates.
+Please refer to the payroll calendar, on the CEI website or Hub, for specific dates.

 All employees of College of Eastern Idaho are required to participate in direct deposit for payroll.
 Through direct deposit, employee paychecks are electronically deposited into the employee's chosen bank account on the scheduled payment date.
 All employees must provide written direct deposit authorization via the "Direct Deposit Form."
 Forms may be picked up in the human resources office.